SIVASHANKAR-S/git-exercise-copy1/README.md

 ├── README.md          <- The top-level README for developers using this project.
 │
-├── docs               <-  project docs - GIT.dosx;
+├── docs               <-  project docs - GIT.docx;
 │
 ├── screenshots        <- This folder contain screenshots for this project repo │